TimFWeiss/QNPI_InRealisticWaveguides/README.md

 > Weiss, T. F., Youssry, A., & Peruzzo, A. (2025).
 Quantum nonlinear parametric interaction in realistic waveguides: a comprehensive study. [arXiv:2506.20184](https://doi.org/10.48550/arXiv.2506.20184)

+If you found this module useful for your research, please cite this paper and link to this repository.

 ## Installation